-Subjects will be followed for 6 months after the last dose of study drug.
-In addition, subjects who discontinue treatment prematurely will be contacted at Study Day 365 and Day 729 to assess status of LN.
+Subjects will be followed for 6 months after the last dose of study drug. in addition, subjects who discontinue treatment prematurely will be contacted at Study Day 365 and Day 729 to assess status of Ln.

 Study endpoints, including the primary efficacy endpoint will be assessed at an analysis conducted after all subjects have completed 52 weeks of double-blind treatment, or have discontinued prematurely.